 Customize the desktop picture on your Mac

-You can choose the picture that’s displayed on your desktop.
-Your Mac comes with dozens of desktop pictures to choose from, or you can use your own pictures or choose a solid color.
+You can change the picture that’s displayed on your desktop.
+Choose from a variety of pictures or colors provided by Apple, or use your own photos.

-On your Mac, choose Apple menu > System Preferences, click Desktop & Screen Saver, then click Desktop.
+On your Mac, choose Apple menu > System Settings, then click Wallpaper in the sidebar.
+(You may need to scroll down.)

-Dynamic Desktop pictures automatically change throughout the course of the day based on your current location.
-If Location Services is turned off in Privacy preferences, the picture changes based on the time zone specified in Date & Time preferences.
+Dynamic Desktop: These pictures change gradually throughout the course of the day based on your current location.
+If Location Services is turned off (in Privacy & Security settings), the picture changes based on the time zone specified in Date & Time settings.
+See Change Privacy & Security settings.

-You can use a picture you see on the web as your desktop picture.
+You can also use a picture you find on the web as your desktop picture.
 Control-click the image in the browser window, then select Use Image as Desktop Picture.